-This program was created by the Workmen's Circle Ritual Committee and is updated each year. welcome your comments and suggestions for next year's rituals.
-Thank you very much for atten our holiday celebrations and for taking the time to share your thoughts and ideas.
-NAME: PHONE NUMBER: EMAIL ADDRESS: The Ritual Committee creates and updates Boston Workmen's Circle rituals, currently including Rosh Hashonah, Yom Kippur, Tu B'Shvat, and Passover.
-We welcome new members! f you are interested in participating in this work, please check this box: \Box YK2
+This program was created by the Boston Workers Circle Ritual Committee and is updated each y We welcome your comments and suggestions for next year's rituals.
+Thank you very much for year. attending our holiday celebrations and for taking the time to share your thoughts and ideas.
+NIANAT.
+NAME: PHONE NUMBER: EMAIL ADDRESS: The Ritual Committee creates and updates Boston Workers Circle rituals, currently including Rosh Hashonah, Yom Kippur, Tu B'Shvat, and Passover.
+We welcome new members!
+If you are interested in participating in this work, please check this box: \Box YK202